 There's a lot of information floating around about climate change.
 Most people know it has something to do with industrial pollution, changing weather and car exhaust, and they kind of get what Al Gore was trying to say in An Inconvenient Truth.
-But when asked to explain the problem in lay terms, they get tripped up in a lot of verbal stumbling.

 In a nutshell, climate change occurs when long-term weather patterns are altered — for example, through human activity.
 Global warming is one measure of climate change, and is a rise in the average global temperature.